keemcn/keemcn.github.io/_posts/2019-11-01-graphs-from-scratch.md

 I hope that you sympathize with everyone that has undergone the experience Lockhart describes.
 It's brutalizing.
 It's soul-crushing.
 It's sickening.

-I studied math in college and was able to go beyond the layers of nonsense that were piled upon me by the K-12 educational system.
+Luckily, I studied math in college and was able to go beyond the layers of nonsense that were piled upon me by the K-12 educational system.
 I now understand that math is gorgeous, and I understand why people devote their entire lives to studying it.
-However, most people don't understand, so I want to give a glimpse of the beauty that I speak of.
+However, most people _don't_ understand, so I want to give a glimpse of the beauty that I speak of.
 To do so, we must begin from scratch.
 <br>
 ## Graphs from scratch